abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Simply type l
 $ l
-list objects; files and directories under current directory entirely
+list every files and directories under current directory entirely

 $ l */
-list every directories under current directory entirely
+list every directory only under current directory entirely

 $ l *.
-list every files under current directory entirely
+list every file only under current directory entirely

 $ l -s -f *.bin
-query all files with bin extension with their size and file information
+query any object with 'bin' end name and list with their size and file information

-to limit search on this directory only, easier way is prefix with ./ than -1 option
+to limit search on this directory only, prefix it with ./

 $ l -t ./*.bin
-list all bin extension files on this directory only with their modification time
+list any object whose name has 'bin' extension on this directory only, with their last modification

 Let directories of path /a and /a/b/c contain main.c, and the latter contain meta.c and a.h
   $ ls /a